MilkyLatte/space_royale/README.md

 </p>

 ### Spaceship selection
 There are four types of spaceships you can choose.
-Each has a different health, speed and a number of weapons.
+Each has a different health, speed and a firepower.

 <p align="center">
   <img src="https://github.com/MilkyLatte/space_royale/blob/master/Images/ship_selection.gif" height="300" title="Ship Selection">